davesnx/reason-console-formatter/README.md

 ![](./docs/demo.png)

-Status: ALPHA
+### Status: ALPHA
+Read "How it works" section.

-Transforms ReasonML types objects to a more readable format when they are logged to the [Chrome console](https://developers.google.com/web/tools/chrome-devtools/console/?hl=es) or [NodeJS console](https://nodejs.org/api/console.html).
-Pretty print on nested structures and no more `[1, [2, [3, [4, [5, 0]]]]]`.
+Transforms ReasonML types to a readable format when they are logged to the [Chrome console](https://developers.google.com/web/tools/chrome-devtools/console/?hl=es) or [NodeJS console](https://nodejs.org/api/console.html).

 More information about the Chrome Extension comming soon...

-The Chrome extension will only work if you **enable Custom Formatters** in the DevTools settings.
+The Chrome extension only works if you **enable Custom Formatters** in the DevTools settings.

 ### Step 1: Open DevTools settings